A sculptural resting place

-*bench name* will be formed from steam-bent Oak, and be supported on locally quarried stone blocks, a reference to the industries of the ancient Forest.
-Artist Kristina Veasey will fabricate her design with the guidance of steam-bender Charlie Whinney at the Charlie Whinney Studios.
-The sculpture has been funded by Unlimited in partnership with the Forest of Dean Sculpture Trust, and co-funded by the Esmee Fairburn Foundation.
+Meander is formed from steam-bent Oak, and supported on locally quarried sandstone blocks, a reference to the industries of the ancient Forest.
+Kristina joined steam-bender Charlie Whinney and his team, at the Charlie Whinney Studios, to collaborate on the fabrication of her design.
+The sculpture has been funded by Unlimited in partnership with the Forest of Dean Sculpture Trust, and co-funded by Arts Council England.

 Images below show the sculptural bench from different angles, in its setting on the Forest of Dean Sculpture Trail.